Authors submitting their work to IJPE are obliged to meet the ethical principles stated below:

 Acknowledgements: Those (institutions and financial resources) who have provided support but have not contributed to the research should be acknowledged in an Acknowledgements section.

-Ethics committee permission and approval: Authors are required to describe in their manuscripts ethical approval from an appropriate committee and how consent was obtained from participants when research involves human participants.
+Ethics committee permission and approval: Authors are expected to describe in their manuscripts ethical approval from an appropriate committee and how consent was obtained from participants when research involves human participants.
+Authors are required to submit the ethical approval form of their study into the journal submission system

 Redundant publication: Authors are expected to submit original, previously unpublished content to IJPE.
 It is unacceptable to submit the work for a review to another journal at the same time.